puneetkaurda/stock-analysis/README.md

 ### Results
 In terms of stock performance, there were more positive returns in 2017 compared to 2018 as seen below.
-The total daily volumes varied a bit.
-5 stocks had a decreased total daily volume in 2018, whereas the remaining 7 had an increased total daily volume in 2018.
-However, it is difficult to see a direct correlation between the total daily volume change and positive/negative return of each stock.
+In 2017,there  are quite few stocks which had high return i.e. DQ(199.4%), ENPH(129.5%), FSLR(101.3%), SEDQ(184.5%) and only had one negative return i.e. TERP(-7.2%) where as in 2018 the stocks had negative return almost all of them except ENPH (81.9%) and Run( 84%).The total daily volumes varied a bit.
+The Total daily volume had a decline in 2018.
+The stock "FSLR","RUN", "SEDQ",  had a increase in Total daily volume  but among these only "ENPH" and RUN" had positive return.
+However, it is difficult to see a direct correlation between the total daily volume change and positive or negative return of each stock.

+### 2017
 <img width="491" alt="Screen Shot 2022-06-30 at 9 21 08 AM" src="https://user-images.githubusercontent.com/107584891/176720487-1a317ae6-363e-4f02-a4b2-73301ba84d6a.png">

+### 2018
 <img width="548" alt="Screen Shot 2022-06-30 at 9 19 31 AM" src="https://user-images.githubusercontent.com/107584891/176721072-4d159f66-a302-4bce-9e8d-8f47a4747dcf.png">